Euq1rneh/blockchain-tfd/README.md

 	confusion_duration=5	//Number of epochs the period of confusion should last

     ```
-> [!NOTE]
-> The value of the configuration parameter round_duration_sec shoul be proportional to the value of confusion_duration
     The `peers.txt` should look something like this:
     ```
     1 127.0.0.1:11111 //id ip:port
     2 127.0.0.1:22222